 The Company sublets an approximate 250 square foot office space in Marshall, Virginia, which serves as its principal executive offices.
 The sublease is on a month-to-month basis for \$350 per month.
 The sublease is with Washington Capital Advisors, a company controlled by C. Thomas McMillen, the Company's Chairman, President and Chief Executive Officer.

-Rent expense related to its office space was \$3,150 for the nine month reporting period ended November 30, 2014.
+Rent expense related to its office space was \$1,050 and \$1,050 for the reporting periods ended May 31, 2015 and 2014, respectively.

 Note 6 - Subsequent Events